-First grade at the CWS launches an eight year journey.
+First grade at the CWS launches an eight-year journey.
 Leaving Kindergarten, children add thoughtful work to imaginary play.
 For many, the loss of baby teeth signals the body’s preparation for more tasks.
 Friendships begin and broaden.
 New group skills invite wholeness, each child playing his/her role.
-The teacher, familiar with each child even before…
+The teacher, familiar with each child even before the…

-With zest for learning, Second graders awake in their relationship to their world.
+With a zest for learning, Second graders awake in their relationship to their world.
 Strength in their bodies makes space for feeling capacities.
 They interact socially with greater sensitivity, acutely sensing joy and wonder, sadness and remorse.
 Often in stark opposites, they show immense concern, then very little at all.
-In fairy tales, they are ready…
+In fairy tales, they are…

 The Third grade is a turning point as the children move through a stage of childhood that Waldorf teachers refer to as the nine-year-change.
 The child begins to grow apart from the world, discovering her own identity.
 Questions arise about attachment to parents, friends, and nature.
 Insecurity about relationships and impermanence can overwhelm; however, the…